Green-Software-Foundation/if/website/docs/03-Terminology.md

 ### Impact Model Plugin
 **aka**: *imp*, *model plugin*, *plugin*
-Is a software package/module external to the [Impact Engine Framework](spec/Impact%20Engine%20Framework.md) exposing a class implementing the Model Plugin Interface.
+Is a software package/module external to the [Impact Engine Framework](./specification/Impact%20Engine%20Framework.md) exposing a class implementing the Model Plugin Interface.
 It's code you download and install which let's you interact with an [Impact Model](Impact%20Model) in a standard way.

 ### Impact Model Interface
 **aka**: *model interface*
-Is a common class interface that every [Impact Model Plugin](spec/Impact%20Model%20Plugin.md) needs to extend and implement.
-Every [Impact Model](Impact%20Model) might be very different from each other, but through an [Impact Model Plugin](spec/Impact%20Model%20Plugin.md) that implements the same interface.
+Is a common class interface that every [Impact Model Plugin](specification/Impact%20Model%20Plugin.md) needs to extend and implement.
+Every [Impact Model](Impact%20Model) might be very different from each other, but through an [Impact Model Plugin](specification/Impact%20Model%20Plugin.md) that implements the same interface.
 By sharing that same interface we can easily compare, swap, use one plugin or another since they all expose the same interface.

 For example we might have several IMM's each one with a unique methodology of calculation, scope, granularity, interface.
-To make each of these IMM's interoperable they each have to expose a software module which adheres to the IMI spec, this is called an IMP.
+To make each of these IMM's interoperable they each have to expose a software module which adheres to the IMI specification, this is called an IMP.
 Then to use an IMM all you need to do is to install the software module IMP for that IMM.
 All the software modules expose the same interface so you can swap them out easily.

 ### Impact Graph Node
 **aka**: *graph node*, *node*
-An [Impact Graph](spec/Impact%20Graph.md) is made up of nodes, each node represents either a [Grouping](#Grouping) or a [Component](#Component).
+An [Impact Graph](specification/Impact%20Graph.md) is made up of nodes, each node represents either a [Grouping](#Grouping) or a [Component](#Component).

 ### Component
 **aka**: *component node*
 A component is something that creates environmental impacts, for example a server, network traffic.
 If it creates and environmental impact it's called a component.
-They effectively form the leaf nodes of an [Impact Graph](spec/Impact%20Graph.md).
-Each component has an [Impact Model Plugin](spec/Impact%20Model%20Plugin.md) configured as well as some [Observation](Observation.md).
+They effectively form the leaf nodes of an [Impact Graph](specification/Impact%20Graph.md).
+Each component has an [Impact Model Plugin](specification/Impact%20Model%20Plugin.md) configured as well as some [Observation](Observation.md).
 We pass the observations to the model plugin which interacts with a model to calculate the [Impact Metric](Impact%20Metric) for this component.
 ### Grouping
 **aka**: *component grouping*, *grouping node*
 This is a node in the graph used to group multiple components and/or other groupings together.
 It doesn't generates it's own impacts however it's child node impacts are aggregated up to itself.
 It's used to define useful structure to the graph for analysis.